blporter/Multimedia-Analysis/README.md

 ### Run Sentiment Analysis

 To run the sentiment analysis on the provided datasets, the NLTK libraries must be installed.
 In `sentiment.py`, the first line in `main()` should be uncommented: `download_nltk_libraries()`.
 I personally downloaded all of the available libraries.

 After this download has been completed, the line can be removed and the app should automatically run afterwards.
 In the case that it does not, it can be re-run after commenting out the line again.
 This is only necessary to download the libraries if they are not already present on the machine.

 The csv files to be parsed should be included in the `data` folder, and listed in the `tweet_files` array at the top of the file.
 If those files have corresponding files in the `cache` folder, they will be automatically used instead of re-parsing the data.
 Otherwise, the program will run through parsing the data and then caching it for later use.

+The size of this compressed project was too large to submit when including the training set, so I removed it from the `data` folder and kept the cached files instead.
+The program should work as-is, using the cache.
+The training data can be downloaded from https://www.kaggle.com/kazanova/sentiment140 and should be saved in the `data` folder, if needed.

 ---